-3 Mistakes Borrowers Make During the Home Loan Process
+Common Mistakes Home Buyers Make During the Mortgage Process

 The home loan process can be daunting — especially if you’re a first-time home buyer who doesn’t know what to expect.
 Fear no more.
-We took some time to discuss common mortgage mistakes that happen throughout the home loan and purchase process, to better prepare you for what not to do.
+We took some time to discuss common home buying mistakes that happen throughout the mortgage process, to better prepare you for what not to do.

-An American Financing assistant manager says, “People tend to start the process backward.
+An American Financing sales manager says, “One of the most common home buying mistakes is that people tend to start the process backward.
 We always suggest getting financing approved before the home search.
 This allows us to assess your needs and get you quickly pre-approved.
-Now and then, customers call in and say that they want to put an offer in on a home, but are not approved.
+Every now and then, customers call in and say that they want to put an offer in on a home, but are not approved.
 While it’s perfectly acceptable to find a home first, there’s only so much we can do in a short time before another buyer — with pre-approval — comes in and gets their offer accepted.
 This is especially true in hot, seller’s markets like Denver.
-That’s why we always recommend getting approval going 30-60 days before shopping.”
+That’s why we always recommend getting approval going 30-60 days prior to shopping.”

 Let’s consider the stumble across your dream home scenario.
 Say you’re passively searching for homes and surprisingly come across everything you’ve always wanted and more.
 Talk about a piqued interest level.
 The price point seems reasonable, so you begin actively researching mortgage lenders to see where you can find the best rate, hopefully in the shortest amount of time.
 Only now you find out, your spouse’s less than perfect credit, or your rather high debt-to-income (DTI) ratio are limiting the amount to which you qualify.
 It can be heartbreaking.
-Why not avoid this mortgage mistake altogether and learn upfront what you can afford.
+Avoid it altogether and learn upfront what you can afford.

-Not ready or committed to starting the home loan process?
-No worries.
-You can start slow by consulting a home affordability calculator.
+Not ready to start the home loan process?
+Consult a home affordability calculator.

-An American Financing sales manager says “a lot of home buyers — and even homeowners looking to refinance — spend too much time concentrating on the mortgage rate without regard to anything else.
-Don't be rate driven.
+An American Financing sales manager says “a lot of home buyers — and even homeowners looking to refinance — spend too much time concentrating on the rate without regard to anything else.
+Don't be driven by interest rates.
 In a lot of cases, a lower principal balance with fewer fees has a lower payment than a lower rate with higher fees.”

 To put things in perspective, rate increases raise monthly mortgage payments but not as much as home buyers expect.
 A quarter-point change isn’t likely to alter the monthly payment on your mortgage by more than $20-$30, at the most.
 For example: on a $200,000 home with a 30-year mortgage, the expected increase of a quarter of a point translates to paying roughly $30 more per month.

 Buying a home is likely the biggest purchase you’ll make.
-And, a good rule of thumb is to spend 28 percent of gross income on housing.
-Regardless of the pre-approved loan amount, consider the following to avoid any mortgage mistakes:
+A good rule of thumb is to spend 28 percent of gross income on housing.

-Don’t become house poor by purchasing too expensive of a home.
+Don’t become house poor by purchasing too much home.
 You’re going to experience utility bills, potential issues (like a water heater or roof replacement), and even home furnishing costs.
-According to a recent report shared by Zillow and Thumbtack, small, overlooked home expenses can cost homeowners an average of $9,080 a year.
+According to a recent report shared by Zillow and Thumbtack, small overlooked home expenses can cost homeowners an average of $9,080 a year.